Masshushi/IDAssignment1/README.md

 Homepage, where visitors can navigate to the various pages Profiles, a short description of myself
 Artworks, webpage featuring some of my art
-Contact me, a page with my contact details.
+Contact me, a webpage with my contact details as well as a form for any submissions.

 ## Credits